danbev/learning-llvm/README.md

 !0 = !{i32 1, !"wchar_size", i32 4}
 !1 = !{!"clang version 9.0.1 (Fedora 9.0.1-2.fc31)"}
 ```
-The sections below will go through the fields.
+The sections below will go through the above fields.

 To generate the assemble representation:
 ```console